 An alternative is to reuse them for storing food at home and for shopping.

 They can be placed in your recycling cart.
 Stuff into one bag for recycling.
 Do not recycle plastic food bags because of contamination issues.

 An alternative is to avoid the need for plastic shopping bags by taking your own bags to the store.

-Empty prescription medicine containers go in the garbage and cannot go your recycling cart.
+Empty prescription medicine containers go in the garbage and cannot go in your recycling cart.
 Cylindrical prescription vials are not recyclable.
-The plastic is too brittle to be re-manufactured into products.

 Only long shreds (at least 8 ½ inches long and ¼ inch wide) can be recycled.
 Put them in a clear plastic bag and tie off.
 Confetti or crosscut shreds cannot be recycled, as they have no useful fibers for recycling.
 They can also be bagged and placed in the garbage.